Hip Fracture in Elderly Patients

 What are the Types of Hip Fracture?

-There are 3 types of hip fracture, including femur fracture, trochanteric fracture and subtrochanteric fracture.
-These types are determined by the location of the fracture.
+There are three categories of hip fractures, namely femur fracture, trochanteric fracture, and subtrochanteric fracture.
+These classifications are based on the specific location of the fracture.

-Fracture of the femur: A fracture of the femur is caused by trauma to any part of the thigh bone, which we call the femur, which lies between the hip joint and the knee joint.
-The major symptom of a femoral fracture is severe pain and swelling.
-It is more common in women over 60 years of age than in men.
-Definitive diagnosis is made by X-ray.
+Fracture of the femur: A femur fracture is typically the result of trauma affecting any segment of the thigh bone, known as the femur, situated between the hip joint and the knee joint.
+The primary indicators of a femoral fracture include intense pain and noticeable swelling.
+This type of fracture is more prevalent among women aged over 60 compared to men.
+A definitive diagnosis is typically established through X-ray imaging.

-Subtrochanteric fracture: Subtrochanteric fracture occurs as a result of strong traumas such as traffic accidents, gunshot wounds, and falls.
-Subtrochanteric fractures are known as fractures that occur in the upper part of the femur.
+Subtrochanteric fracture: Subtrochanteric fractures usually occur due to significant traumas such as vehicular accidents, gunshot wounds, or falls.
+These fractures are characterized by their location in the upper part of the femur.

 Post-Surgery Process